RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Transcriptomic & Biomarker Studies

-🧬 Potential Biomarker
+🧬 Validated Diagnostic Biomarker

-Recommended Diagnostic Workup Summary
+Diagnostic Workup Summary

 Test Utility Notes

-Fibroblast RNA-seq Functional validation of biallelic variants More informative than blood RNA-seq for splicing
+Fibroblast RNA-seq Functional validation of biallelic variants More informative than blood RNA-seq for splicing defects

 07